Ranjith1105/DESIGN-OF-INSTRUMENTATION-AMPLIFIER-USING-OP-AMP-741/README.md

 # RESULT

-Thus the Inverting, Non-Inverting and differential amplifier are designed and their performance was successfully tested using  OP - amp $\mu$A741
+Thus the Inverting, Non-Inverting and differential amplifier are designed and their performance was successfully tested using  OP - amp $\mu$ A741